 - Ph.D. in Material Science, Physics, Chemistry, Mechanical Engineering, Chemical Engineering, or related field.

-- Experience with mechanical testing, including at elevated temperatures.
+- Experience with mechanical testing.

 - Experience preparing samples for metallographic characterization, including sectioning, cutting, grinding, mechanical polishing, and electrochemical etching or polishing.

 - Experience analyzing defects and microstructures in additively manufactured metals.

 - Ability as an innovative experimentalist with a broad range of experience in experimental design, techniques, and execution.

 - Initiative and interpersonal skills necessary to interact with a diverse set of scientists, engineers, and other technical and administrative staff, with the ability to work independently as well as in multidisciplinary research teams.